scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 of functionalities.

-Because kubectl is already in place and is well known by Kubernetes administrators, it will be used as a standard to follow for all other MetalK8s
+Because kubectl is already in place and is well known by Kubernetes administrators, it will be used as a standard to follow, as much as possible, for all other MetalK8s CLIs:
-CLIs:

-- CLI follows kubectl style: kubectl <action> <resource>
 - CLI provides an exhaustive help, per action, with relevant examples
 - CLI provides <action> help when the command is not valid
 - CLI is not interactive (except if password input is needed)